dmbarbour/glas/docs/GlasDesign.md

 The 'prog' header also serves as the primary variant for programs within a *Dictionary* value.

-## Glas Initial Syntax (g0)
+## Bootstrap Syntax

 Glas requires an initial syntax for bootstrap.
-To serve this role, I define [the g0 language](GlasZero.md), which is essentially a Forth with some decent metaprogramming features and algebraic effects.
+To serve this role, I define [the g0 language](GlasZero.md).
+The g0 language is essentially a Forth variant with staged metaprogramming, algebraic effects, and immutable tree-structured data.
+The g0 language should be bootstrapped early such that outputs extracted from the Glas system depend only on state of the module system, not on external tooling.
+Other language modules will ultimately be defined in terms of g0.

-N

- However, g0 is a rather simplistic language, with a Forth-like look and feel but lacking Forth's metaprogramming features.
-The intention is to simplify bootstrap implementation.
-A more sophisticated language modules (with support for local variables, recursive function groups, metaprogramming, etc.) should be developed for normal programming in Glas.

 ## Application Models